anamhira47/book-reviews/README.md

 Book Reviews Are as follows:

-Make it Stick: The Science of Successful Learning
+Make it Stick: The Science of Successful Learning - Henry L. Roediger III, Mark A. McDaniel, and Peter C Brown

 Breath: The New Science of a Lost Art - James Nestor